 Check them out via saxophonepodcast.com

-Harmonious World provides with musicians, composers, and producers.
+Harmonious World provides interviews with musicians, composers, and producers.

-Harmonious World is a great option for those looking for a more in-depth look at .
-The features with renowned artists, as well as discussions about various elements of the genre.
+Harmonious World is a great option for those looking for a more in-depth look at jazz music.
+The podcast features interviews with renowned jazz artists, as well as discussions about various elements of the jazz genre.

-This is perfect for those who are passionate about and want to learn more about the history and inner workings of the genre.
+This podcast is perfect for those who are passionate about jazz and want to learn more about the history and inner workings of the genre.

 Check them out via harmoniousworld.buzzsprout.com